Thomas Sumter

-Thomas Sumter (August 14, 1734 – June 1, 1832) was a soldier in the Virginia colonial militia, a brigadier general in the South Carolina militia during the American Revolution, a planter, and a politician.
-After the United States gained independence, he was elected to the United States House of Representatives and to the United States Senate, where he served from 1801 to 1810.
-Sumter was nicknamed the "Fighting Gamecock" for his fierce fighting style against British soldiers during the Revolutionary War.
+Thomas Sumter (August 14, 1734 – June 1, 1832) was an American military officer, planter, and politician who served in the Continental Army as a brigadier-general during the Revolutionary War.
+After the war, Sumter was elected to the House of Representatives and to the Senate, where he served from 1801 to 1810, when he retired.
+Sumter was nicknamed the "Fighting Gamecock" for his military tactics during the Revolutionary War.

 Early life

 Thomas Sumter was born in Hanover County in the Colony of Virginia.
-His father, William, was a miller and former indentured servant, while his mother, Elizabeth, was a midwife.
+His father, William Sumpter, was a miller and former indentured servant, while his mother, Elizabeth, was a midwife.
+His father was born in England, and Sumter was of English and Welsh descent.
 Most of Thomas Sumter's early years were spent tending livestock and helping his father at the mill, not in school.
 Given just a rudimentary education on the frontier, the young Sumter served in the Virginia militia, where he was present for Edward Braddock's defeat.

-The Timberlake Expedition
+Timberlake Expedition

 At the end of the Anglo-Cherokee War, in 1761, Sumter was invited to join what was to become known as the "Timberlake Expedition", organized by Colonel Adam Stephen and led by Henry Timberlake, who had volunteered for the assignment.
 The purpose of the expedition was to visit the Overhill Cherokee towns and renew alliances with the Cherokee following the war.
 The small expeditionary party consisted of Sumter (who was partially financing the venture with borrowed money), Timberlake, an interpreter named John McCormack, and a servant.

 According to Timberlake's journal, at one point early in the nearly year and a half long journey, Sumter swam nearly a half-mile in the icy waters to retrieve their canoe, which had drifted away while they were exploring a cave.
 The party arrived in the Overhill town of Tomotley on December 20, where they were greeted by the town's head man, Ostenaco (or "Mankiller") and soon found themselves participants in a peace pipe ceremony.
 In the following weeks, Sumter and the group attended peace ceremonies in several Overhill towns, such as Chota, Citico, and Chilhowee.

 The party returned to Williamsburg, Virginia, accompanied by several Beloved Men of the Cherokee, arriving on the James River in early April 1762.

 While in Williamsburg, Ostenaco professed a desire to meet the king of England, and in May 1762, Sumter traveled to England with Timberlake and three distinguished Cherokee leaders, including Ostenaco.
 Arriving in London in early June, the Indians were an immediate attraction, drawing crowds all over the city.
 The three Cherokee then accompanied Sumter back to America, landing in South Carolina on or about August 25, 1762.